poirier/cheat/vue.rst

 2) The actions Vue takes when it detects such changes.

 It helps me to have a mental model of how Vue is implementing something like this.
-Here's my mental model for reactivity:
+Here's my mental model for reactivity.
+(I do *not* know for sure that this is accurate - I might need to set up some tests to validate these points.)

 * Vue arranges to "watch" certain specific pieces of data.